jacopomoioli/detraces/README.md

     - ReadFile

 After the initial PoC stage, the goal will be to implement function call tracing in a scalable and dynamic way.

+## The Past and the Future of this project
+After watching [this video by antirez](https://www.youtube.com/watch?v=1FW8uzTQGxs), I have changed my mind a bit about this "side project".

+What's the point of developing something to learn, as I previously wrote, "Windows internals, API hooking and native, low level development", using a 25 years old library that does the very thing I'm trying to learn?

+Hell no, being the best in using a library is something I can accomplish with 2 queries to ChatGPT.
+I want to be better than this.
+Following this commit, I'll try to implement detours myself.
+It will be orders of magnitude more difficult, and changces are that this project will go out of the window, but if I don't do this now, when?